measurement-kit/mkbuild/README.md

 dependency is not already installed on Unix, the related `cmake` check will fail when running `cmake` later on.
-The build flags will be automatically adjusted to account for a dependency (e.g. `CXXFLAGS` and `LDFLAGS` will be linked to use cURL's headers and libraries).
+The build flags will be automatically adjusted to account for a dependency (e.g. `CXXFLAGS` and `LDFLAGS` will be updated to use cURL's headers and libraries).

 The `libraries` key specifies what libraries to build and the `executables` key what executables to build.
-Both contain targets names mapping to build information for a target.
+Both contain maps where the target name maps to build information.
+Depending on the system, proper file extensions and prefixes will be added.
+In the above example, the instructions require us to build a library called `mkcurl`, which will become `libmkcurl.a` on Unix and `mkcurl.lib` on Windows.
+(This is done for us by CMake and is actually how CMake works.)

 The build information is composed of two keys, `compile`, which indicates which sources to compile, and `link`, which indicates which libraries to link.
-You do not need to list here the dependencies, but you can list here libraries built as part of the local build.
+You do not need to list here the dependencies, since they're already added automatically, as mentioned above.
+But you can list here libraries built as part of the current build.
 In the above example, the `integration-tests` binary will link with the (static) library called `mkcurl`, in addition to linking to all the libraries implied by the declared dependencies.

 The `tests` key indicates what test to run.
 Each key inside `tests` is the name of a test.
 The `command` key indicates what command to execute.
+Of course, the command line arguments can be quoted, if required.

 ## (Re)Generating CMakeLists.txt and docker.sh